vyca2017/content/content/reference/platform/data-schema/naming-conventions.md

 * `MyProject2`
 * `MY PROJECT`

-## Models
+## Types

-The model name determines the name of derived queries and mutations as well as the argument names for nested mutations.
-Model names can only contain **alphanumeric characters** and need to start with an uppercase letter.
+The type name determines the name of derived queries and mutations as well as the argument names for nested mutations.
+Type names can only contain **alphanumeric characters** and need to start with an uppercase letter.
 They can contain **maximally 64 characters**.

-*It's recommended to choose model names in the singular form.*
+*It's recommended to choose type names in the singular form.*
-*Model names are unique on a project level.*
+*Type names are unique on a project level.*

 #### Examples